Glenn W. Harrell

 1-The devil has a rule in this world and a power over the sons of disobedience.

-2-Before we receive Christ, we follow this path and we were ruled by our selfish desires of body and mind.
+2-Before we received Christ, we followed this path and we were ruled by our selfish desires of body and mind.

 3-God’s anger and punishment awaited us.